datawire/telepresence-actions/README.md

 ## V1.0

-The V1.0 of github actions for Telepresence contains individual actions to:
+The V1.0 of GitHub actions for Telepresence contains individual actions to:

 1. [Configure](./configure) Telepresence in a new repository.
 1. [Install](./install) the Telepresence binary in the Github runner.